 Here we explore some of the most dangerous driving scenarios facing your employees and how you can ensure their safety, regardless of location.

 DRiving Against the Clock — It’s Difficult to Stay Alert

 Lone-working drivers often travel for long periods of time on unpredictable terrain, risking fatigue or potentially even falling asleep behind the wheel.
 From crude oil haulers to warehouse personnel, you’re responsible for the safety and well-being of all of your employees who may be susceptible to accidents, unique health events and unpredictable interactions with the public.

 Hazards Drivers Face on the Road

-Regardless of where an employee is driving — whether it’s on a long stretch of highway, up a mountain or between sites — drivers of all types of transportation and transit vehicles can be challenged by heavy loads, inclement weather, other drivers and unpredictable members of the public.
+Regardless of where an employee is driving — whether it’s on a long stretch of highway, up a mountain or between work sites — drivers of all types of transportation and transit vehicles can be challenged by heavy loads, inclement weather, other drivers and unpredictable members of the public.

-With so many situations that put your teams at risk, it is imperative you get up-to-date on workplace safety legislation, technology and best practices.
+With the unique challenges and risks faced by transit and transportation drivers, it is imperative you get up-to-date on workplace safety legislation, technology and best practices.
 We’ve made it easy in our latest eBook, “The Modern Safety Director’s Guide to Employee Safety Monitoring.”

 Stay tuned as we explore Lone Workers in Remote Locations, the fifth post of six in this series, coming soon.
 Subscribe using the form on the right so you never miss a post!